Science for Kids: Water Rainbow Experiment

 Kids love rainbow activities and today I’m sharing a fun rainbow science experiment.
 This activity can be used as an extension of our kitchen science or magic science discovery boxes available on our website.

-Rainbows always make me think of spring but this activity can be done year round.
-I’m adding it this week as part of our ongoing science series here on the diy page.
-The magic science series is intended to supplement an exciting new discovery box that is part of our subscription plan.
-Magic Science will be arriving on your doorstep if you’ve joined Green Kid Crafts.
-Not a subscriber?
-Order your first box today!
+Rainbows always make me think of spring but this activity can be done year-round.
+I’m adding it this week as part of our ongoing science series here on the DIY page.

 Traveling Water Rainbow Supplies